NHOrus/srwq-compilation/episode-05.md

 "Know what?"

 "Dark Brain wasn't dead.
 We'd killed the him that could exist in our world, but he still existed in all the others.
-He was... throwing bits of other dimensions at ours, taking our world apart piece by piece, using a channel that was left in our dimension...by you."
+He was... throwing bits of other dimensions at ours, taking our world apart piece by piece, using a channel that was left in our dimension... by you."

 Irm looks shocked at this.
 "By us?!
 What the hell did we do to your dimens...
 Oh, you mean Lygues??"